cdklabs/cdk-proserve-lib/API.md

 instances and enables MultiTenant architecture on each one.

-**NOTE: This should ONLY be used on new Oracle RDS databases, as it takes a backup and can take a significant amount of time to complete.**
+**NOTE: This should ONLY be used on new Oracle RDS databases, as it takes a backup and can take a significant amount of time to complete.
+This is a 1-way door, after this setting is turned on it CANNOT be reversed!**

 > [{@link https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/oracle-multitenant.html Oracle MultiTenant on Amazon RDS}]({@link https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/oracle-multitenant.html Oracle MultiTenant on Amazon RDS})